 Since 1950, there have been 5,456 F1 racing laps at the Circuit de Monaco.

 A World Champion has never been crowned at this track.
-The winner of the Monaco Grand Prix has gone on to win the title in the same season 21 times.
+The winner of the Monaco Grand Prix has gone on to win the title in the same season 22 times.
+It has happened onlt twice from the last nine seasons in which the Monaco Grand Prix has has taken place.
 In 2019, Lewis Hamilton became the first winner of the Monaco Grand Prix to win the title in the same season since Sebastian Vettel in 2011.

 There have been 26 occasions where the polesitter at the Monaco Grand Prix has won the title in the same season.
-This has happened five times in the last nineteen races at the circuit.
+This has happened only five times in the last 20 races at the circuit.

 The leader of the Drivers’ Championship after the Monaco Grand Prix has gone on to win the title on 35 occasions.